The ring of Weyl invariant $E_8$ Jacobi forms

 The coefficient functions $a_i,b_j$ play a crucial role in this paper.
 Before going into details, let us take an overview.
 The variable $u$ is interpreted as the coordinate of the moduli space of vacua and does not appear directly in the physical spectrum.
 Therefore, we can redefine $u$ by a suitable translation $u\mapsto u+\kappa$ and set

 without loss of generality.
 It is also customary to set

 so that the elliptic fiber at $u=\infty$ is parametrized by $z\in \bbC/(2\pi\bbZ+2\pi\tau\bbZ)$ via the mapping $(x,y)=(\wp(z),\partial_z\wp(z))$.
 (Here, $\wp(z)$ is the Weierstrass elliptic function.)
 The other coefficients $\{a_i\}_{i=2}^4$, $\{b_j\}_{j=1}^6$ were explicitly constructed in \cite{Eguchi:2002fc}.
-By construction they possess all the properties of $W(E_8)$-invariant weak Jacobi forms \cite{Eguchi:2002fc,Eguchi:2002nx} except the holomorphicity in $\tau$.
+By construction they possess all the properties of $W(E_8)$-invariant weak Jacobi forms \cite{Eguchi:2002fc,Eguchi:2002nx} except that they have poles on $\bbH$.
 Indeed, later they were expressed in terms of the above $W(E_8)$-invariant holomorphic Jacobi forms $A_i,B_j$ and $E_4,E_6$ in \cite{Sakai:2011xg}.
 The expressions are presented in Appendix~\ref{app:coeff} for the sake of completeness.